googleapis/google-api-ruby-client/generated/google-apis-bigqueryreservation_v1/OVERVIEW.md

 * Integration with the googleauth gem for authentication using OAuth, API keys, and service accounts.
 * Control of retry, pagination, and timeouts.

-Note that although this client library is supported and will continue to be updated to track changes to the service, it is considered legacy.
-A more modern client may be available for many Google services, especially Cloud Platform services.
+Note that although this client library is supported and will continue to be updated to track changes to the service, it is otherwise considered complete and not under active development.
+Many Google services, especially Google Cloud Platform services, may provide a more modern client that is under more active development and improvement.
 See the section below titled *Which client should I use?* for more information.

 ## Getting started